 And me here, risking myself!

-I always knew I would listen!… (…)….
+I always knew I would hear!… (…)….
 And interestingly, I knew other things, based on light information, which gave me ample mobility that year!
 And I was very happy while you, already mentioned surreptitiously, were not there to disturb.

 Scraps given, let's get to the facts regarding the theme: